csjx/d1-membership-plan-mgmt/membership-plan-management.rst

 Overview
 --------

-To support ongoing operations, DataONE offers paid services for memberships.
-This document outlines the design and implementation details needed to offer these services.
+To support ongoing operations, DataONE offers paid services for memberships alongside free services.
+This document outlines the design and implementation details needed to offer and manage these services.
 It describes the Products, Customers, Orders, Invoices, Charges, and Quotas that DataONE needs to track.
 This documents:

 - What service Products are available for purchase
 - What Products a Customer purchased in an Order
 - What Invoices have been sent for an Order
 - Which payment Charge(s) completed the Order
 - What Quota limits are set for Customers per Product.

-Details of how the payment will be collected is to be determined, but will involve the UCSB Aventri events service.
-Personally identifiable information that is stored will be limited to names, emails, and billing addresses, and will exclude financial transaction details (credit cards, etc.) other than the outcome of a Charge transaction.

 The following diagram shows the membership and payment records stored by DataONE and their relationships.